EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/07-update-multiagentflow-class.md

 ---

 **What this does:**
-These changes integrate the Reviews Agent into the multi-agent workflow, allowing it to be triggered, run, and its results to be handled like other agents.
+These changes integrate the Reviews Agent into the multi-agent workflow, allowing it to be triggered, run, and its results to be handled like other agents. 🤝🚦

 ---

 **Further Explanation:**

-In this step, we are integrating the Reviews Agent into the LlamaIndex workflow system.
-According to the [LlamaIndex Workflows documentation](https://docs.llamaindex.ai/en/stable/module_guides/workflow/#workflows), a workflow is an event-driven abstraction that chains together several steps, each responsible for handling specific event types and emitting new events.

-Here's how the code in this step leverages LlamaIndex workflows:

-- The `MultiAgentFlow` class is structured as a workflow, where each function decorated with `@step` represents a step in the workflow.
-Each step listens for certain event types (like `ReviewsEvent`) and produces new events (like `ReviewsCompletedEvent`).
-- By adding the Reviews Agent, we introduce a new step (`review`) that is triggered when a `ReviewsEvent` is emitted.
-This step processes the event, runs the Reviews Agent, and emits a `ReviewsCompletedEvent` with the result.
-- The workflow system ensures that each step only runs when the appropriate event is ready, and the input/output types are validated automatically.
-- This modular, event-driven approach allows you to flexibly chain together multiple agents and logic, making it easy to extend or modify the workflow as your application grows.

-In summary, this step connects the Reviews Agent to the overall multi-agent workflow, enabling event-driven, modular, and observable orchestration of agent logic using LlamaIndex's workflow system.
+- 🧩 Each function decorated with `@step` is a workflow step, handling specific events and emitting new ones.
+- 🔄 The Reviews Agent is now a modular, event-driven part of your system, ready to collaborate with other agents!
+- 👀 You get observability and validation for every step, making debugging and extension a breeze.

+You're building a truly flexible, intelligent system—great job!